emkay-git/Sync-Your-Phone/README.md

 2. Nmap `sudo apt-get install nmap` should do the work.

 ## Usage
 1. Run the python script on the server side as `python songClient.py`.
 Keep it in the same folder which will act as shared folder.
 To run the script in background and on your system startup, you can use [upstart](https://stackoverflow.com/questions/24518522/run-python-script-at-startup-in-ubuntu).
+Note: Right now app won't work by running it in background because of different path issues, as path is / (root) when running it through upstart, whereas running it in the folder containing files to be shared will take that folder as root.
 2. Install the app in your phone through android studio.
 (Right now not avaible on playstore.)